Guide

 • A host cluster - a single physical Kubernetes cluster connected to the entire pool of physical GPUs, regardless of make or MIG capability.
 This cluster owns all the physical resources.

-• Centralized scheduling - a single scheduler on the host cluster handles workloads from all virtual clusters.
+• Centralized scheduling - a single scheduler on the host cluster handles workloads from all tenant clusters.
 It sees resource requests across every tenant and places pods onto the available physical GPUs.
 This keeps the hardware consistently utilized while maintaining clean tenant boundaries.

+The result is two things at once: tenant autonomy and centralized efficiency.
+Each tenant gets their own cluster with full control — their own API server, their own Helm charts and versions, their own CRDs.
 Meanwhile, the underlying GPU fleet is treated as one shared resource pool.
-The host scheduler dynamically allocates GPUs to workloads from any virtual cluster, "keeping them at a relatively high utilization, like 50 percent, 90 percent."
+The host scheduler dynamically allocates GPUs to workloads from any tenant cluster, keeping them at a relatively high utilization.

-Internal Enterprise Use
+Internal Enterprise GPU Platforms

 Real-World Impact: Aussie Broadband